 - Students must be on time for class.
-Any student reported tardy 3 or more times in a quarter will forfeit their Open/Off Campus for the remainder of that quarter. - Students reported un-excused for any part of the school day will forfeit their Open/Off Campus for the remainder of that quarter. - Repeated violations of school rules/policies may result in the forfeit of Open/Off Campus. - Students will forfeit their Open/Off Campus if found with a truant or unexcused student. - Students found to have violated the Good Conduct Policy will forfeit their Open/Off Campus for the term of the Good Conduct ineligibility. - Parents must have signed a completed Open Campus application and the application must be on file in the office for a student to be eligible for Open Campus.
+Any student reported tardy 3 or more times in a quarter may forfeit their Open/Off Campus for the remainder of that quarter. - Students reported as "Unexcused" for any part of the school day may forfeit their Open/Off Campus for the remainder of that quarter.

+- Repeated violations of school rules/policies may result in the forfeit of Open/Off Campus. - Students will forfeit their Open/Off Campus if found with a truant or unexcused student. - Students found to have violated the Good Conduct Policy will forfeit their Open/Off Campus for the term of the Good Conduct ineligibility.

-(Note: A parent/caregiver or the principal may remove Open/Off Campus privileges from a student at any time.)
+Note: A parent/caregiver or the principal may remove Open/Off Campus privileges from a student at any time.